 Fahd joined Watsi on November 5th, 2014.
-Seven years ago, Fahd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Fahd's most recent donation traveled 8,800 miles to support Ay, a 32-year-old garment worker from Cambodia, for a skin graft procedure to heal her burns and help her walk again.
+Nine years ago, Fahd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Fahd's most recent donation traveled 8,500 miles to support John, a 6 year old boy from Kenya, to fund hearing treatment.